gpottepalem/country-state-city/README.md

 # clean, and run the app
 ./mvnw clean spring-boot:run
 ```

+### Seeded with Test Data
+The application's database is seeded with some test data: a couple of Countries, each Country with a couple of States
+and each State with a couple of Cities.

+### GraphiQL query console
 Once the application comes up, open the browser and hit http://localhost:8080/graphiql?path=/graphql for GraphiQL gui
 console and run GraphQL queries.
 The following are some sample queries:
 ```graphql